KamshigaGanesan/Web-and-Mobile-Technology/README.md

 ## 📚 Learning Outcome
 Enhanced skills in advanced DOM manipulation, efficient event handling, and building responsive and interactive web applications.

+## 🚀 Overall Learning Outcome
+This repository showcases my ability to build and enhance web applications using modern front-end technologies, progressing from static web pages to fully interactive and dynamic systems.

 👨‍💻 Developed as part of academic coursework (Year 2 Semester 2).
 ---